nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extension**

-* There are no tasks for the specified date
+* There are no tasks in the selected view status

 > Use case ends